-The College offered the following primary prevention and awareness programs for all incoming students in 2019-2020:
+The College offered the following primary prevention and awareness programs for all incoming students in 2020-2021:

 Name of Program Date Held Location Held Complied with Program Requirements Which Prohibited Behavior Covered?
-Campus-wide Marijuana statement Annually - August 2019, February 2020, June 2020 Campus Policy Educating and Awareness notification to all campus Marijuana Usage on campus Email to be sent to all student staff and faculty.
-Annually - September 2020, February 2020, June 2020 Campus Policy Notification of where to find DAAPP All drug and alcohol usage AlcoholEdu Ongoing Prevention October 10, 2019 through July 20, 2020 ONLINE (Web- based alcohol/other drug education/ prevention training) Awareness and Prevention Training for All Students Alcohol, Marijuana, and prescription drug usage Sexual Assault Prevention: Ongoing October 10, 2019 through July 20, 2020 ONLINE (Web- based sexual violence Awareness and Prevention Training for All Domestic Violence and Rape awareness.
-Origonia 2020 prevention training) Students DoV, DaV, SA, S, & SH
+Campus-wide Marijuana statement Annually - Spring, Summer, and Fall Semesters after census Campus Policy Educating and Awareness notification to all campus Marijuana Usage on campus Email to be sent to all student staff and faculty.
+Annually - Spring, Summer, and Fall Semesters after census Campus Policy Notification of where to find DAAPP All drug and alcohol usage AlcoholEdu Ongoing Prevention September 2020 - July 2021 ONLINE (Web- based alcohol/other drug education/ prevention training) Awareness and Prevention Training for All Students Alcohol, Marijuana, and prescription drug usage Sexual Assault Prevention: Ongoing September 2020 - July 2021 ONLINE (Web- based sexual violence prevention training) Awareness and Prevention Training for All Students Domestic Violence and Rape awareness.
+DoV, DaV, SA, S, & SH

-The College offered the following primary prevention and awareness programs for all new employees in 2019-20:
+The College offered the following primary prevention and awareness programs for all new employees in 2020-2021: